Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/image_database.md

 ## Renaming An Image

-To rename an image click on the image you want to rename.
+To rename an image, click on the image you want to rename.
 This will open up the larger view of the image.

-From here you can edit the name from the Image Name field
+From here you can edit the name from the Image Name field.

 ![Reorder Image Dialog](../../static/img/views_and_screens/image_database/rename.gif)